What is third-party reproduction?

 When to consider donor egg

-• Are over the age of 43
+• Are over 43 years old

 What are the steps involved?